LeeSH825/vim_configs/README.md

 ## 4. Customization
 * If you are willing to customize this .vimrc file, you have to refer bash style coding guide
 * You might refer guide from here : https://lug.fh-swf.de/vim/vim-bash/StyleGuideShell.en.pdf
-* Don't forget ':PluginClean' whenever you have changes in Plugins
+* Don't forget ':PlugClean' whenever you have changes in Plugins